ppy/osu-wiki/news/2026/2026-03-15-mappers-guild-spring-2026-priority-quests.md

 Mapping isn't something to tackle alone.
 The `#mappers-guild` channel in the [osu!
 Discord server](https://discord.com/invite/ppy) is open for questions about anything related to the Mappers' Guild or Featured Artist mapping in general, so take advantage of it!

-A wise mapper once said "mapping is a happy thing."
+A wise mapper once said "mapping is a happy thing".
 Enjoy your time in the editor, and good luck!

 —pishifat